Terradue/api/source/data/concepts/terminology.rst

 Index
 """""

-An index is a collection of entries in the catalogue that most of the time describe a dataset.
+An index is a collection of :ref:`entries <entry>` in the catalogue that most of the time describe a :ref:`dataset <dataset>`.
 For example, there is an index for Sentinel-1 data, another index for Landsat-8 data, and yet another index for your own data.
 An index is identified by a name (that must be all lowercase) and this name is used to refer to the index when performing indexing, search, update, and delete operations against the entries in it.
-Index names are unique in the cluster where they are hosted.
+Index names are unique in the :ref:`cluster <cluster>` where they are hosted.

 .. _type: